yadage/packtivity/README.md

 * parametrized process descriptions (what programs to run within these environment) and
 * produces human and machine readable outputs (as JSON) of the resulting data fragments.

+## Packtivity in Yadage

+This package is used by https://github.com/lukasheinrich/yadage to execute the individual steps of yadage workflows.

 ## Example Packtivity spec

+This packtivity spec is part of a number of yadage workflow and runs the Delphes detector simulation on a HepMC file and outputs events in the LHCO and ROOT file formats.

     process:
       process_type: 'string-interpolated-cmd'